kubernetes/website/docs/concepts/storage/persistent-volumes.md

 When a PVC specifies a `selector` in addition to requesting a `StorageClass`, the requirements are ANDed together: only a PV of the requested class and with the requested labels may be bound to the PVC.

-Note that currently, a PVC with a non-empty `selector` can't have a PV dynamically provisioned for it.
+**Note:** Currently, a PVC with a non-empty `selector` can't have a PV dynamically provisioned for it.
+{: .note}

 In the past, the annotation `volume.beta.kubernetes.io/storage-class` was used instead of `storageClassName` attribute.
 This annotation is still working, however